2024 2025 season-29

 To help you better understand the options available and make an informed decision at registration, we encourage you to review the information below.

-We often get asked, what is the difference between Body Checking and Body Contact.
+We often get asked, what is the difference between Body Checking and Mainstream hockey.

-U15 and U18 programs (formerly Non-Body Checking), permit body contact such as puck battles, angling, and stick checks is all permitted, but deliberate body checks meant to separate an opponent from the puck through force are not permitted.
+In Mainstream (formerly Non-Body Checking) body contact such as puck battles, angling, and stick checks, is all permitted, but deliberate body checks meant to separate an opponent from the puck through force are not permitted.

 The goal of the St Albert Minor Hockey U15 and U18 programs is support is to reduce injuries, improve player confidence, and ensure that checking is used strategically and safely.